TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 **<a name="groupwebsiteissues">Website issues</a>**

-_By John Sibert, Johnoel and Mollie._
+_John Sibert, Johnoel and Mollie._

 Revised frontpage text of draft website at http://admb-project-org.admb-foundation.org/.